noreenwu/cupcakecafe/README.md

     Postman tests are organized by role and emphasize RBAC testing.

-    Unittest tests are also organized by role but emphasize correct input.
+    Unittest tests are set up with jwt's that have access to the endpoints, but test for valid data input and other errors.

 ### Endpoint Library